zammad/zammad-admin-documentation/settings/branding.rst

             * calendar subscriptions
             * browser printing

-         Please note that some of above partly are fallbacks in case Zammad could not detect the agents timezone correctly.
+         Please note that some of above are fallbacks in case Zammad could not detect the agents timezone correctly.

 Pretty Date